fjahr/cisa-research/hrf-fellowship.md

 * Businesses can enjoy significant savings particularly for consolidation transactions which should counteract UTXO set growth and speed up adoption by exchanges and ecommerce.
 * There is no singular CISA concept, there are different aggregation modes (full and half aggregation) and scopes (transaction-wide and block-wide) and their trade-offs need to be weighed for an upcoming proposal.
 * CISA requires a soft fork and further cryptographic research is needed for a proposal that maximizes the benefits for the network.

+## Acknowledgements

+The author would like to thank Jonas Nick and Tim Ruffing for answering questions and providing insights and ideas throughout the authors research journey into CISA.
+Additional thanks to Alex Gladstein, Christian Keroles and Femi Longe for giving feedback on the content and structure of this report.

+The views expressed in this report are those of the author alone and should not be construed as reflecting the opinions or endorsement of those acknowledged.

 ## Table of Contents